Warlib1975/ModbusConfig/README.md

 ### Modbus main section
 - "Connection": "tty0",
 - "Type" - RS485 type: "RTU" or "TCP".
-- "PollingInterval" - interval of polling equipment in milliseconds.
+- "PollingInterval" - an interval of polling equipment in milliseconds.
 Usually used "PollingInterval" in Operations sections.
 - "RetryCount" - how many times poll a equipment in case of error,
 - "RetryInterval" - interval in milliseconds between polling a equipment in case of error,
 - "HwId" - some human readable name of the equipment.
 E.g. for inventarization (Assets management).